oblivia-simplex/Narrativity/2_AAA_Editorial.md

-on the Moon, or in any of the planets (except Jupiter or Saturn, because I never could bear cold weather), for it could not well have fared worse with me in any of them (though I will not answer for Venus) than it has in this vile, dirty planet of ours, --- which o\' my conscience, with reverence be it spoken, I take to be made up of the shreds and clippings of the rest; --- not but the planet is well enough, provided a man could be born in it to a great title or to a
+on the Moon, or in any of the planets (except Jupiter or Saturn, because I never could bear cold weather), for it could not well have fared worse with me in any of them (though I will not answer for Venus) than it has in this vile, dirty planet of ours, --- which o' my conscience, with reverence be it spoken, I take to be made up of the shreds and clippings of the rest; --- not but the planet is well enough, provided a man could be born in it to a great title or to a